Ruckus000/carroChatbotTraining/docs/API_README.md

 ~~The API server is **already running via Docker** at `http://localhost:8000`.
 You don't need to set up or deploy this service - it's ready to use.~~

-**Updated**: Run the local API server using the `start_api.sh` script.
+**Updated**: Run the local API server using the `scripts/start_api.sh` script.
 This ensures you're using the latest version with all improvements and proper logging.

 ### Monitoring API Activity

-When running with the `start_api.sh` script, all chat interactions will be displayed in the terminal with the following format:
+When running with the `scripts/start_api.sh` script, all chat interactions will be displayed in the terminal with the following format:

 ```
 🔵🔵🔵 REACT NATIVE APP 🔵🔵🔵